Natchez White Crape Myrtle Trees

 Lagerstroemia indica x fauriei 'Natchez'

 Crape Myrtle Natchez is simply the best of the White Crape Myrtle Trees.
-When it's not in bloom the bark is the real show.
-As the older bark peels of it reveals the cinnamon colored smooth bark underneath.
-We can't say enough good things about this timeless Crape Myrtle.
+When it's dressed in pure-white ruffled petals, the cinnamon-brown bark shines.
 Don't be afraid to use it in the north as it's very hardy.
 Whether it's used a specimen plant or a large hedge, this timeless beauty will add elegance to any lawn!

 |Treegator Jr. Slow Release Watering Bag||$25.95|